UofMontreal-Multiexpo/uom.dat/README.md

 * An organized list of the datasets, functions, classes and methods, in the file `list_of_help_pages.html`.

-* An example of analysis, presented in the file `spectral_analysis_example.nb.html`.
+* An example of spectral analysis, presented in the file `spectral_analysis_example.nb.html`.

+* A description of the Maximum Cumulative Ratio approach providing an example of application, in the file `mcr_approach.html`.
+This one also presents the use of functions for classification data management.

 * A presentation of the data structures used by the **SpectralAnalyzer** class (attributes, function parameters and function returns) in the file `types_of_attributes_and_methods.pdf`.